Holiday season is round the corner! Is your customer support team ready to handle the holiday season traffic? Read on to find out how it can.

-As the pandemic continues to rage on well into the end of the year, businesses and retailers are increasingly moving an online system of commerce.
+As the pandemic continues to rage on well into the end of the year, businesses and retailers are increasingly moving to an online system of commerce.
 But with the increased sales comes the need for better support.
 Is your business ready to manage the influx of holiday season support?

+E-commerce will soar.
 As the COVID-19 pandemic grew, more people started shopping using e-commerce than ever before.
 In India, by August 2020, e-commerce had already grown to heights larger than pre-pandemic times.

 That trend has not since stopped.